 Wide / UltraWide.
-This is the default wide-angle view that we're used to with GoPros.
-It packs a lot of information into the frame and its very wide perspective adds quite a lot of fisheye distortion.
-You notice that especially with straight lines turning into curves, but it also emphasizes subjects close to the camera (making it not very good for people shots, for instance).
+This is the default wide-angle view that we’re used to with GoPros.
+It packs a lot of information into the frame, and the very wide perspective adds quite a lot of fisheye distortion.
+It’s especially noticeable with straight lines turning into curves, but it also emphasizes subjects close to the camera (making it not very good for people shots, for instance).
 The labels Wide and UltraWide are used interchangeably in various HERO4 Black manuals, menus, and controllers.

 Narrow.
 The Narrow FOV is cropped in even tighter.
 Again, it’s a digital crop and not an optical zoom.

 SuperView.
 The SuperView is similar to the Wide/UltraWide view but is even more exaggerated.
 It takes the view from the 4:3 aspect ratio sensor and then squashes that into 16:9 output.
 So you get an extremely wide perspective but also quite a distorted one.
 On the HERO4 Black, the SuperView modes are their own separate shooting modes and aren’t selected through the FOV settings.

 Linear.
 When the HERO4 Black was released, it didn’t include the Linear FOV.
 It was something added later, with firmware v.05.00.00.
 So if you don’t see the option available on your camera, make sure your firmware is updated (here’s how).

 That firmware update was released at the time the Karma drone was released.
 The timing wasn’t accidental–Linear FOV is especially useful for aerial drone footage to try to overcome the problem of exaggerated horizon curves.